tasmota/docs/Zigbee.md

 ## Hardware
 ### Zigbee Adapter
-**You cannot use any CC2531 based device with Tasmota!**.
-CC2531 supports USB communication and not serial communication required by Zigbee2Tasmota.
+**You cannot use any CC2531 based device with Tasmota!** CC2531 supports USB communication and not serial communication required by Zigbee2Tasmota.

 <table style="text-align:center; width: 80%;">
     <col style="width:30%">